National Association of Regulatory Utility Commissioners

 OTHER DUTIES AND RESPONSIBILITIES

-US citizenship or existing work authorization is required.
+US citizenship or existing work authorization required.
+Must be available to travel as needed.

-Leadership and management skills, with the ability to develop and manage collaborative business relationships both internally and externally are a must.
+Leadership and management skills, with the ability to develop and manage collaborative relationships both internally and externally.

-Excellent interpersonal skills and diplomacy for working with all levels of staff, external entities and NARUC leadership.
+Excellent interpersonal skills and diplomacy for working with all levels of staff, external entities, funders, and NARUC leadership.

-Excellent proficiency in critical thinking and decision making processes, verbal presentations, and writing skills.
+Excellent proficiency in research, verbal presentation, and writing skills.

-Ability to handle and maintain the confidentiality of highly sensitive information and issues.
+Ability to handle and maintain the confidentiality of sensitive information and issues.

+The position is grant-funded and continued employment is based on client funding and satisfactory work performance.
 This is an exempt position.
-The position is grant-funded and continued employment is based on client funding and satisfactory work performance.
+Salary is commensurate with experience.
+NARUC has an excellent benefits package.
+Remote work friendly.

 About National Association of Regulatory Utility Commissioners